Contributions of the kaon pair from $\rho(770)$ for the three-body decays $B \to D K\bar{K}$: FRAMEWORK

-where $F_\rho$, $F_\omega$ and $F_\phi$ come from the definitions of the electromagnetic form factors for the charged and neutral kaon~\cite{epjc39-41,prd81-094014}
+where $F_\rho$, $F_\omega$, and $F_\phi$ come from the definitions of the electromagnetic form factors for the charged and neutral kaon~\cite{epjc39-41,prd81-094014}:

-The symbol $\sum$ means the summation for the resonances $\rho(770)$, $\omega(782)$ or $\phi(1020)$ and their corresponding excited states.
-The normalization factors $c^K_V$ for resonances determined by fitting experimental data and the corresponding BW formula can be found in the Refs.~\cite{epjc39-41,prd81-094014,jetp129-386}.
-It is not difficult to find that the corresponding coefficients $c^K_V$ for $\rho(770)$, $\omega(782)$ or $\phi(1020)$ are close to each other in~\cite{epjc39-41,prd81-094014,jetp129-386}, while those coefficients for the excited states have significant differences by comparing the fitted parameters in the Table~2 in Refs.~\cite{epjc39-41,prd81-094014} and Table~1 in~\cite{jetp129-386}.
-In this work, we concern only the $\rho(770)$ components of the vector kaon time-like form factors and the fitted values for the coefficients $C^K_{\rho(770)}$ in the kaon form factors collected from the Refs.~\cite{epjc39-41,prd81-094014,jetp129-386} have been listed in the TABLE~\ref{tab0}.
-The ``Fit(1)", ``Fit(2)" and ``Model I", ``Model II" represent the values parameterized with different constraints in each work.
-Due to the closeness of the coefficients $C^K_{\rho(770)}$ in Refs.~\cite{epjc39-41,prd81-094014,jetp129-386}, we choose the value of ``Fit(1)" in the Ref.~\cite{epjc39-41} in our numerical calculation.
-The resonance shape for $\rho(770)$ is described by the KS version of the BW formula~\cite{zpc48-455,epjc39-41}
+The symbol $\sum$ means the summation for the resonances $\rho(770)$, $\omega(782)$, or $\phi(1020)$ and their corresponding excited states.
+The normalization factors $c^K_V$ for resonances determined by fitting experimental data and the corresponding BW formula can be found in Refs.~\cite{epjc39-41,prd81-094014,jetp129-386}.
+It is not difficult to find that the corresponding coefficients $c^K_V$ for $\rho(770)$, $\omega(782)$, or $\phi(1020)$ are close to each other in Refs.~\cite{epjc39-41,prd81-094014,jetp129-386}, while it can be shown that those coefficients for the excited states have significant differences by comparing the fitted parameters in Table~2 in Refs.~\cite{epjc39-41,prd81-094014} and Table~1 in Ref.~\cite{jetp129-386}.
+In this work, we concern ourselves only with the $\rho(770)$ components of the vector kaon timelike form factors; the fitted values for the coefficients $C^K_{\rho(770)}$ in the kaon form factors collected from Refs.~\cite{epjc39-41,prd81-094014,jetp129-386} have been listed in the Table~\ref{tab0}.
+The columns ``Fit(1)," ``Fit(2)" and ``Model I," ``Model II" represent the values parameterized with different constraints in each work.
+Due to the closeness of the coefficients $C^K_{\rho(770)}$ in Refs.~\cite{epjc39-41,prd81-094014,jetp129-386}, we choose the value of ``Fit(1)" in Ref.~\cite{epjc39-41} in our numerical calculation.
+The resonance shape for $\rho(770)$ is described by the KS version of the BW formula~\cite{zpc48-455,epjc39-41}:

 where the effective $s$-dependent width is given by